2026 NFL Scouting Combine From Testing to Interpretation

 These profiles describe physical characteristics only

-Career outcome levels used for comparison grouping
+Career outcome levels are used for comparisons

 three men laughing while looking in the laptop inside room